clapeyre/clapeyre.github.io/_posts/2017-10-28-compelling_python_apis.md

 While this is said of a web/mobile app, I believe the developer is no different, and has a trove of libraries at his disposal.
-If a library is to retain his attention, every step of the journey has to be crafted to make it lovable - from first contact to full blown usage.
-It must be "*lovable*".
+If a library is to retain his attention, every step of the journey has to be crafted to make it "*lovable*" - from first contact to full blown usage.

 ## What to look for